knickels/Player-Stage-Manual/WORLDFILES.md

 model could be used again in other simulations or worlds.
 This file can also be found in the example code in ` code/Ch5.3/bigbob.inc].

-To put our Bigbob model into our empty world (see Section [sec:BuildingAWorld:EmptyWorld:BasicWorldfile]) we need to add the robot to our worldfile empty.world:
+To put our Bigbob model into our empty world (see Section [sec_BuildingAWorld_EmptyWorld_BasicWorldfile]) we need to add the robot to our worldfile empty.world:
 ```
 include "map.inc"
 include "bigbob.inc"